alrokayan/kubecsv/README.md

 - `./kubecsv all` will run the steps 0 to 5, one by one(non-interactive)
 - `./kubecsv un3` Will undoes the actions performed in steps 3 and 5, effectively removing all applications and the Kubernetes network configuration (non-interactive)
 - `./kubecsv un5` Will specifically targets the undoing of step 5, removing all applications deployed from the `deploy.csv` without affecting the network configuration (non-interactive)
+- `./kubecsv k` Will run k9s monitoring tool using the configured kubeconfig

 ## Logs
 Every time you run the script, a `logs` folder will be created contains your current and past logs